Last Updated: February 2024

-There are several types of insurance policies for rental properties that landlords can consider, each with their own specific coverage options and benefits.
+There are many different types of insurance policies for rental property landlords to consider; each with their own specific coverage options and benefits.
 If you are getting a loan to buy or refinance a rental property, lenders will almost always require proof insurance as an underwriting requirement.
 Some of the most common types of insurance policies for rental properties include:

-- Flood Insurance: If the property is located in a flood zone, a landlord may want to consider purchasing flood insurance, which is not typically included in standard renters insurance policies.
+If the property is located in a flood zone, a landlord may want to consider purchasing flood insurance, which is not typically included in standard renters insurance policies.
+It provides financial protection against damage caused by flooding, covering the physical structure of the building and, in some policies, the contents within

 The #1 Rental Property Newsletter